Skip to content

 Habitat:

-This species occurs only in the deep pools and slow-flowing regions of the Olifants River in the Western Cape.
-These fish migrate upstream to spawn over the gravel beds of the middle reaches.
+This species lives only in the deep pools and slow-flowing regions of the Olifants River in the Western Cape.
+These fish migrate upstream to spawn over gravel beds in the middle reaches.

 Diet: